 “Gunya is a woman in her late twenties.
 Soldiers of the Lord’s Resistance Army (LRA) abducted her when she was eleven years old and forcefully conscripted her into the rebel ranks.
-Gunya spent a little over the decade with the rebels before deserting.
+Gunya spent a little over a decade with the rebels before deserting.
 While there, she gave birth to a son with Onen, an LRA soldier.
 Though abducted, she expresses her continued support for the LRA and their tactics, admitting that she sometimes thinks of going back to the lum [bush] when life becomes hard as a civilian at home.”

 This is not a book about crimes against humanity.
-Rather, it is an indictment of the very idea of ‘humanity’, the concept that lies at the heart of human rights and humanitarian missions.
+Rather, it is an indictment of the very idea of humanity, the concept that lies at the heart of human rights and humanitarian missions.

 Sam Dubal is a medical anthropologist and a surgical resident at Harbor-UCLA Medical Center.

 “A courageous call for a revolutionary medicine to upset and upend the western, enlightened, global interventions by humanitarian doctors who are collaborators with the state and fueled by international donors and ecumenic interests to crush a guerrilla insurrection in the jungles of Uganda.
 Sam Dubal’s Against Humanity is an intimate portrait of the political passions, logical mysticism, crazy hubris, and humor of Joseph Kony’s soldiers, who were demonized by the West.
 This turning of the tables is ethnographic anthropology at its best: the difficult science that afflicts the comfortable and comforts the afflicted.
 The dangers of humanity and its pomps and its perils are made painfully clear."—Nancy Scheper-Hughes, Professor of Medical Anthropology, University of California, Berkeley